-These famous egg tarts with shortcrust pastry are a favourite among many locals.
-Make a guess at how many egg tarts are sold every day the bakery, before checking with the staff for the answer.
-The team with the best estimate gets to enjoy twice the amount of creamy tarts fresh from the oven.
+The famous egg tarts with shortcrust pastry from this bakery are a favourite among many locals.
+Make a guess at how many egg tarts are sold every day at the bakery, before checking with the staff for the answer.
+The team with the best estimate gets to enjoy twice the number of creamy tarts fresh from the oven.

 V. Graham Street Market

 Shop and bargain like a local!
 With more than a century’s history, Graham Street Market is one of the oldest wet markets in Hong Kong.
 Each team is tasked with buying a vegetable not found in their hometown with only HK$20.
-Think you have the negotiating skills to bargain for the best deals?
+This will quickly sort out who has the negotiating skills to bargain for the best deals.

 VI.
 Pottinger Street

-The iconic stretch of stone slabs is lined with stalls selling costumes and props.
+This stretch of cascading stone slabs is lined with stalls selling costumes and props.
 You’ll be given HK$100 to purchase the quirkiest and most outrageous costume combo.
 We’re talking Santa Claus meets Ninja Turtles or a werewolf mask with a feather boa.
-There are no limitations here, only creativity.
+There are no limitations here, only your creativity.

 VII.
 Upper Lascar Row

 The street market, also known as Cat Street, is renowned for its impressive collection of antiques including porcelain, Buddhist sculptures and Maoist memorabilia.
-Rummage around for the most unique and quirky merchandise, before taking a 30-second video describing your new discoveries.
+Rummage around for the most unique and quirky merchandise, before taking a 30-second video to describe your new discoveries.

 VIII.
 Tai Ping Shan Street